jakebeamish/CTFL/Continuous testing.md

-An approach that involves a process of [[Early testing saves time and money|testing early]], testing often, test everywhere, and automate to obtain feedback on the business risks associated with a software release candidate as rapidly as possible.
+An approach that involves a process of [testing early](Early%20testing%20saves%20time%20and%20money.md), testing often, test everywhere, and automate to obtain feedback on the business risks associated with a software release candidate as rapidly as possible.